passmarked/browser/README.md

 * Load a page with the specified url and options.
 * See #Options for all possible config options.
 **/

 client.load({

   url: 'http://example.com',
-  background: '#fff // default background to white,
+  background: '#fff', // default background to white
   timeout: 30 * 1000 // 30 second timeout

 }, function(err, page) {

-  // check for a error related to connecting
-  // to the remote instance
+  // check for an error related to the remote instance connection if(err) {
-  if(err) {

     // debugging message